BRUTALISM/Brutalist/README.md

 # Brutalist Mono

+This has been forked from [Brutalist Mono](https://github.com/BRUTALISM/Brutalist) to have it recognized correctly as a fixed width font by macOS.

-Brutalist Mono is a very simple modification on top of [DejaVu Sans Mono](https://github.com/dejavu-fonts/dejavu-fonts) (yes, _another one_), making it more suitable for coding.
-The changes are very nitpicky and you can probably just move along.
+Brutalist Mono is a fork of [DejaVu Sans Mono](https://github.com/dejavu-fonts/dejavu-fonts) which itself is a fork of [Bitstream Vera Sans Mono](https://web.archive.org/web/20210314185159/https://www.gnome.org/fonts/).

 ![brutalist](images/brutalist.jpg)